NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

   Cov_Y = J Cov_X J^T

 Here, :math:`J` is the Jacobian of the function :math:`f` and :math:`J^T` is its transpose.

 For this particular application, the input variables are the satellite positions and orientations (quaternions), and the output is the triangulated point.
 The Jacobian was computed using centered finite differences, with a step size of 0.01 meters for the position and 1e-6 for the (normalized) quaternions.
 The computation was not particularly sensitive to these step sizes.
-A much smaller position step size is not recommended, since the positions are on the order of 7e6 meters, given the distance from the satellite to the origin in ECEF coordinates, and the 16 digits of accuracy of double-precision computations.
+A much smaller position step size is not recommended, since the positions are on the order of 7e6 meters, (being measured from planet center) and because double-precision computations have only 16 digits of precision.

 Validation
 ~~~~~~~~~~